ilegitt/interview-task/README.md

 VPC Peering Model: The application runs in an EKS cluster in one VPC, while the database resides in another.
 Communication is enabled via an existing VPC peering connection.

+Remote State Management: The Terraform state is securely stored in an S3 bucket with state locking via a DynamoDB table, enabling collaboration and safe CI/CD execution.

 Secure Credentials Management: The pipeline uses AWS Secrets Manager and the AWS Secrets and Configuration Provider (ASCP) to securely inject database credentials into the application at runtime.

 Zero-Trust Security: Authentication between all components is handled through short-lived tokens and IAM roles (OIDC and IRSA), with no long-lived keys.